unman/notes/apt-cacher-ng.md

 ### Troubleshooting

-You can exclude templates from using the proxy by setting a policy line *before* the one that points to cacher in /etc/qubes/policy/30-user.policy.
+As well as using "pass-through" to handle some repositories, you can exclude templates from using the proxy by setting a policy line *before* the one that points to cacher in /etc/qubes/policy/30-user.policy.
 The new line should point named templates to the default system proxy, like this:
 ```
 qubes.UpdatesProxy * fedora-36         @default  allow target=sys-net